aris-space/project-swarm/Controls/v1/readme.txt

 To-Do's:
 - implement more complex dynamics model
-- implement 3d visualisation
+- implement 3d visualisation => more or less done
+- implement orientation assertion also for depth control to avoid gimbal lock
+- implement saturation
 - implement forward controller
+- implement sim sensor noise
-- implement sensor noise
+- implement sensor noise filter
+- implement disturbances
 - implement scaling to [-1000,1000] and mavlink communication

 Our naming scheme => the state vector also has the following sequence: